J.A.D Ingres

 Later Life

-In the last 10 years of his life Ingres produced some of his most important works including the famous Turkish Bath (1862) showing nude women in a harem.
-Only a year later Manet exhibited his notorious Olympia - which shocked society by placing nudes next to dressed gentlemen.
-Ingres was more acceptable because it was obviously set in an exotic fantasy world.
-Ingres died of pneumonia in 1867 at the age of 86.
-The entire contents of his studio, including many major paintings and over 4000 drawings are now housed in the Musee Ingres, Montauban.
+In the last 10 years of his life he produced some of his most important works including another great example of Orientalist painting, namely The Turkish Bath (1862-3) showing a crowd of nude women in a harem.
+Only a year later Manet (1832-83) exhibited his notorious Olympia which shocked society by placing nudes next to dressed gentlemen.
+The Turkish Bath was more acceptable because it was obviously set in an exotic fantasy world.

 Important Paintings

 Pictures by Jean-Auguste-Dominique Ingres can be seen in a number of the best art museums throughout the world, notably the Louvre in Paris.
+His greatest works include the following:

-- La Valpincon Bather (1808) Louvre.
+- The Valpincon Bather (1808) Louvre.

 - La Grande Odalisque (1814) Louvre.